Silencio

 Silencio has a runtime of 2h 41min.

-Silencio was produced by Emma Tillinger Koskoff, Randall Emmett, Irwin Winkler, Barbara De Fina, Vittorio Cecchi Gori, Martin Scorsese, Gastón Pavlovich.
+Silencio was produced by Randall Emmett, Emma Tillinger Koskoff, Barbara De Fina, Irwin Winkler, Vittorio Cecchi Gori, Martin Scorsese, Gastón Pavlovich.

 The key characters in Silencio are Rodrigues (Andrew Garfield), Garupe (Adam Driver), Ferreira (Liam Neeson).